If you buy something through a link on this page, we may earn a small commission. How this works.

 - fruit, including blueberries and oranges

-- soda and sugary drinks
+- foods and drinks with added sugar

 - red meat

 - unhealthful fats, such as saturated and trans fats

 Diet alone will not control inflammation, but making suitable choices may help prevent it from getting worse.

 Inflammation is part of the process by which the immune system defends the body from harmful agents, such as bacteria and viruses.
 In the short term, it can provide a useful service, although it may also cause discomfort.